umer-shabir/project_web_app_nostalgia/README.md

 Make sure to use these commands in the proper directories of the server and client by using cd server or client command in the terminal

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

+Build/Deploy React Front-end Application

+First, in the client\src\api\index.js specify the url string to connect to the back-end server.
+By default the the React app will send api requests to http://localhost:5000/posts.

+To build the Front-end React app use the following command in the client directory (cd client) Terminal

+npm run build

+This command will generate an optimized production build folder containing static js and css files for the React app.
+This build folder is used to deploy the applicatiopn on the web.

+Now to deploy the build folder locally, use the following command in the \client\build directory Terminal (to get into build directory use cd client then cd build)

+npx serve

+This will deploy the optimized build React app locally on http://localhost:5000/posts